 ATAR/Selection Rank including adjustment factors

 Excluding: The lowest ATAR/Selection Rank to which an offer was made, excluding adjustment factors.

 Including: The lowest ATAR/Selection Rank to which an offer was made including any adjustment factors that may have been applied.

 For more information about the Student profile, please visit Student profile explained.

-Land development, mining, engineering surveying, geographic information systems (GIS), remote sensing, town planning, mapping.
+Land and property development, mining, engineering surveying, land surveying, geographic information systems (GIS), drone photogrammetry, town planning, mapping.

 Surveying and Spatial Sciences Institute, Australia.